 Handle contours to your hand, creating maximum comfort.
 Mixes pastry quickly and effectively.
-Entire product is dishwasher safe and cleans up easily.
-Blue, red, green, or purple color options.
+Entire product is dishwasher safe and cleans easily.
+BPA-free.

-In a few cases, users felt like the handle was too large for their hands.
+A few users felt like the handle was too large.
+Only 4blades.

 There’s nothing quite like biting into a flaky, delicate pastry.
 The tender-crisp layers of a croissant melt in your mouth in a way that heartier fare simply cannot.
 But that airy, buttery goodness doesn’t happen by chance.